Lead On, O King Eternal

 A Day to Give Thanks

 June 24, 2022 was a day for celebration when Roe v.
 Wade was overturned by the Supreme Court.
 America has celebrated her independence as a nation every year on July 4th since 1776.
-Yet there are American Christians today acknowledging these landmark occasions with a tepid response.
+Sadly, there are American Christians today acknowledging these landmark occasions with a tepid response.
 Ever since Donald Trump entered the White House, a group of academic theologians (along with mainstream media) formed a vocal stand against his presidency.
 His moral failings were too visible, his charisma rating too low.
 This man was hated by the hard left, a source of embarrassment to many on the right.
-And yet God saw fit to use this former tv reality star, a loose canon, to enforce moral law, or at the very least stand with morality.
+And yet God saw fit to use this former tv reality star/millionaire, a loose canon, to enforce moral law, or at the very least stand with morality.
 When do you remember another president attending a pro-life rally?
 Well, Trump was the first president to do so.
 God then providentially gives this same man the power to appoint three Supreme Court Justices over his four year term.
-Those justices went on to overrule the legality of abortion on the federal government level, thereby abolishing Roe v.
+Those justices went on to overrule the legality of abortion on the federal government level, thereby overturning Roe v.
 Wade.

 Christians should have united together in celebration after the last few years of intense cracked fault lines in the Church.
 We have not seen eye to eye on Critical Race Theory, Covid mandates or what to do about the Southern Baptist Convention.
-But this- the ending of free reign on child murder, the thousands of people who have fought and prayed for decades, for voters to finally decide and not a heavy-handed government interpreting what existence is through bogus arguments- abortion is finally receding into the shadows and where was the party?
+But this- the ending of free reign on child murder, the thousands of people who have fought and prayed for decades, for voters to finally decide in each state and not a heavy-handed government interpreting what existence is through bogus arguments- abortion is finally receding into the shadows and where was the party?

 Twitter did not blow up with shouts of praise that fateful June day, at least not from the cultural Christian elites.
 Some churches did not even publicly praise God for His mercy on the unborn generations.
 If anything, there was an obligatory whisper of thanksgiving sandwiched somewhere in the prayer of general blessings.
 We have prayed more for the war on Ukraine from the pulpit than praised God for this victory in ending the war against unborn children in our own country.

 The connection between the lukewarm celebrations in the overturn of Roe v.
 Wade and Independence Day is stemmed I believe, from ungrateful hearts.
 “Christian nationalism” is used as a slur toward Christians who openly thank God for the blessings on America.
 This does not mean we worship our country and replace God’s rightful authority, nor does it mean patriotic believers are looking for a political Messiah.
 But the spirit of the age is to hate all America stands for, which happens to be rooted in Biblical morals, and reconstruct it with anti-Biblical policies.
-Even some Christians are drinking the kool-aid.
-At the very least we are embarrassed by our citizenship.
+At the very least we seem embarrassed by our citizenship.
 Yes, there are stains of sin in America’s history just like every other nation.
 America has never been so self-righteous as to not acknowledge this.
 Quite the opposite, as many Americans have sought to abolish, rectify and heal the wrongs done specifically with slavery and racial injustices of the past.
 Yet some loud voices of today would have us move backward in history to carry guilt we are not culpable for, and create disunity from a false reality in 2022.

 We who live in America have a lot to be thankful for.
 I have personally never known anything but a free country.
 I can go to the grocery store and see stocked shelves, buy whatever I need or want.
 You and I can attend church without fear of imprisonment or losing our lives.
 We can speak freely in the public square.
 We have the privilege to vote for leaders we think are best suited for the job.
 We have enjoyed decades of peacetime on American soil.